tcpalmer/nina-scheduler/future/synchronization.md

 * Implement primary/secondary connections and communications
 * Startup/Teardown: start sync service if enabled in profile, unregister, disconnect in Teardown
 * Need to add something to Acquired Images record to indicate whether the image was taken by primary or a secondary?
+* Changing Enable for Synchronization might require a restart.
 * We might need a custom strategy for Target Scheduler Synced Container so that triggers only execute after an exposure instruction.
 This would prevent secondaries from dealing with triggers after (for example) a Switch Filter or Camera Readout mode instruction.
 * TS logging around primary/secondary states, messaging, etc needs to be comprehensive.